ThatsVie/atlas-web_back_end/Basic_authentication/README.md

 For consistency and simplicity, I will use `http://localhost:5000` in place of `http://0.0.0.0:5000` when testing the API in the browser.

+**Testing with Postman, curl commands, and a web browser:**
+To comprehensively test the API endpoints, we'll use multiple methods: **Postman** for a user-friendly interface, **curl commands** in the terminal for command-line proficiency, and direct testing in the **web browser** for quick checks.
+The following instructions will guide you on how to use these three methods to test each task effectively.

 **Important:**
 Between tasks, make sure to terminate the running server before starting a new one to test the next task.
 If you don't terminate the server, the port (`5000`) will be busy, and the new instance of the server will not start correctly.
 To stop the server, use `CTRL+C` in the terminal where the server is running.

 <details>
 <summary><strong>Task 0: Simple-basic-API</strong></summary>

 This task involves setting up and running a simple API that contains a single model, `User`.
 The users are stored using a serialization/deserialization mechanism in files.
 The goal is to start the API server and confirm its functionality by making a request to a specific endpoint.